rricharz/Tek4010/README.md

 **APL mode**

 If tek4010 is called with the -APL argument, a Tektronix 4013 and Tektronix 4015 is emulated with the alternative APL character set.
-In this mode, the following control keyboard characters are active:
+In this mode, the following ctrl keyboard characters are active:

-	<control>n	Switch to APL character set
+	ctrl-n	Switch to APL character set
-	<control>o	Switch to normal character set
+	ctrl-o	Switch to normal character set

-In this case one can also send "ESC <control>n" and "ESC <control>o" from the computer to switch the character set.
+In this case one can also send "ESC ctrl-n" and "ESC ctrl-o" from the computer to switch the character set.

 If you want to use the APL mode, you need to install the Apl385 font.
 Starting from the Tek4010